 Making Music, Building Futures

 For 30 years Midori & Friends, founded by violin virtuoso Midori, has invested in over 300,000 students in NYC by providing tuition-free music education programs.
-We serve local communities by supporting those arts organizations whose purpose is to develop self-confidence, creativity and ambition in our young people.
 As it ignites positive social change in the rising generations of students and their families, our dynamic music education programs enrich our city and the individual lives that make it great.
-We believe that by acting to realize the principles of equity, inclusion, and a strong, diverse population, we help to create an environment of goodwill upon which our city depends if its citizens are to flourish.

 Midori & Friends makes the music of today and builds the futures of tomorrow.